tomsterBG/g-rcp/README.md

 ### Current Acknowledged Issues
 - Controls feel weird
 - Some code must be refactored because it's messy
+- There is a hacky piece of code that tries to press Esc for 0.1 seconds each time you open a menu to prevent menus from stacking.
+However it doesn't work.

 # Fork
 This is tomsterBG's copy of VitaVehicle.
 I am not the best when it comes to not abandoning projects, but i'll try :)